Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place the short ribs directly on the grate leaving space between them to allow the smoke to have full access to all sides.

 Insert a digital probe meat thermometer into one of the ribs making sure the probe is going into actual meat instead of just fat.
-I use a Maverick ET-732 which is a dual probe remote thermometer with the sending unit at the smoker and the receiver in my pocket.
+I use the “Smoke” by Thermoworks which is a dual probe remote thermometer with the sending unit at the smoker and the receiver in my pocket or around my neck.
 This way, I can go about what I need to do and I always know the temperature of my smoker and the meat.

-Let them smoke cook until they reach about 190 degrees.
-You can expect this to take about 5 hours in most cases depending on the thickness of the ribs, fat content, etc.
+Let them smoke cook until they reach about 190°F. You can expect this to take about 5 hours in most cases depending on the thickness of the ribs, fat content, etc.

 At this point, start checking them for tenderness by poking one of them with a toothpick or a fork.
 It should go in and pull out with very little force applied.

-The ribs will probably be around 200 degrees when they reach full tenderness but once again, it can vary so you have to keep checking every 30 minutes or so and make a judgement call when they are tender to your liking.
+The ribs will probably be around 200°F when they reach full tenderness but once again, it can vary so you have to keep checking every 30 minutes or so and make a judgement call when they are tender to your liking.

-When the short ribs reach about 160 degrees, place them in a foil pan covered with foil.
+When the short ribs reach about 160°F, place them in a foil pan covered with foil.
 Add about 1 cup of liquid (water, beef stock, apple juice, etc.) to the bottom of the pan just before closing them up.

-Place them back in the smoker and cook them at 225 degrees for about 2 hours or until they reach about 200 degrees.
-Note: with this method, leave the probe in the meat so you will still be able to monitor the temperature of the meat and tell when they are nearing completion.
+Place them back in the smoker and cook them at 225°F for about 2 hours or until they reach about 200°F. Note: with this method, leave the probe in the meat so you will still be able to monitor the temperature of the meat and tell when they are nearing completion.

 Should You Use the Water Pan?